How Much Can I Borrow From My Life Insurance Policy? A Guide

 Is Borrowing from My Life Insurance Policy a Good Idea?

 Borrowing from your life insurance policy can be a good idea if you need quick access to funds and prefer not to go through traditional lending processes.
 The low-interest rates and flexible repayment terms make it an attractive option for many.
-However, it’s essential to consider the potential impact on your policy’s cash value and death benefit.
+However, if you borrow from whole life insurance, it’s essential to consider the potential impact on your policy’s cash value and death benefit.
 Weighing the immediate benefits against the long-term effects on your policy will help determine if this is the right financial move for you.

 How Does Borrowing Affect My Death Benefit?